Skip to main content

 system_prompt: "Reply with exactly one word: pong."

-digitorn dev deploy hello.yaml
+digitorn install hello.yaml

-digitorn dev chat hello -m "ping"
+digitorn chat hello

 # → pong